appier/mopub-android-mediation/README.md

 Refer to [pmp-android-example](https://github.com/appier/pmp-android-sample) for sample integrations.

 ### Set keyword targeting for your line items
-Before add prediction code into your anrdroid app project, You should add keywords for your line item.
+Before add prediction code into your android app project, You should add keywords for your line item.
 For details, you could contact our support.

 ### Before Ads triggered
-we recommend to do the prediction at the previous activity/user view before rendering ads.
+We recommend to do the prediction at the previous activity/user view before rendering ads.
 ``` java
 import com.appier.ads.AppierPredictor;
 import com.mopub.mobileads.AppierPredictHandler;